Rebecca is a leadership coach helping women develop their leadership skills through purpose, passion, and relentless acts of self-love.

 - By conditioning girls to believe they must be "pretty" to be valid.
 Girls emulate what they see in magazines and on television.
 This often teaches girls that they must be "pretty" in order to attract a husband.

-- By creating such a mental load women can't move beyond their daily chores.
-The mental load is overwhelming for many women, and may not leave space for pursuing passions and purpose.
+- By creating such a mental load that women can't move beyond their daily chores.
+The mental load is overwhelming for many women and may not leave space for pursuing passions and purpose.

 When it boils down to it, culture subverts women's access to power by keeping them locked into a singular role that is given to them by society and not determined by her, herself.